nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/Database/README.md

 		If you try to remove an element from an empty Database, InvalidOperationException is thrown

 	Constructors should take integers only, and store them in the array

+	The "Fetch()" method should return the elements as an array